 - About 12 months for impactful SEO results

 Keep in mind that these are just estimates.
-Actual timeframes may vary depending on various factors including the quantity, quality and frequency of the content you publish, the overall quality of the website at every step and more.
+Actual timeframes may vary depending on various factors including the quantity, quality and frequency of the content you publish, the overall quality of the website and more.

 Even if it takes longer – don’t give up.
 And when you start seeing results, keep going to ensure you stay ahead of the competition.